Dude, where’s my data?

 Gateway to disaster?

 As virtual workloads become more and more mobile, reliance on traditional gateway security for protection is not enough.
-Organisations now also need to consider what happens to their gateway security when they migrate an application workload from a data centre to a cloud provider.
-They need to look at whether they have virtual gateways that will migrate alongside these workloads in order to create a virtual data centre in the cloud ecosystem.
+Organisations now also need to consider what happens to their gateway security when they migrate an application workload from a data center to a cloud provider.
+They need to look at whether they have virtual gateways that will migrate alongside these workloads in order to create a virtual data center in the cloud ecosystem.

-Many organisations can overlook this aspect of migrating data centres and applications, so it is important to work with security providers who can support both virtual security gateways and additional security layers for today’s highly mobile workloads.
+Many organisations can overlook this aspect of migrating data centers and applications, so it is important to work with security providers who can support both virtual security gateways and additional security layers for today’s highly mobile workloads.

-Look at options that can secure data through encryption while also providing each application and virtual server with the security controls that would previously have only been at the physical gateways of traditional data centres.
+Look at options that can secure data through encryption while also providing each application and virtual server with the security controls that would previously have only been at the physical gateways of traditional data centers.
 It is also crucial to include software defined security, security elasticity, automation and location awareness, as well as the ability to be mobile with applications and data.

-Data centre migration can be a daunting task to achieve in a safe and secure fashion, but new generation cloud providers and security products can ensure organisations are able to confidently and securely move their data, applications and systems; enabling New Zealand to do business in the brave new world.
+Data Center migration can be a daunting task to achieve in a safe and secure fashion, but new generation cloud providers and security products can ensure organisations are able to confidently and securely move their data, applications and systems; enabling New Zealand to do business in the brave new world.